VPS hosting vs cloud hosting: What's the difference?

 VPS hosting gives you access to a pool of dedicated resources, so your project won’t need to share RAM, storage, CPU or bandwidth with any other users.

-The disadvantage of using a VPS
+The disadvantages of using a VPS

 Every hosting option has its pros and cons.
 Here are the disadvantages of a VPS to be aware of.